 A cARP is a physician compensation model that provides an alternative to the fee-for-service (FFS) payment method.
 It compensates physicians for providing a set of clinical services at defined facilities to a target patient population.
 Clinical ARPs can help to align physician compensation incentives with overall health system objectives (e.g., innovation in clinical service, team-based approach, optimal chronic disease management, etc.).
 For some physicians, simply being paid differently can enable them to deliver services in a manner better suited to them and their patients.

-cARP vs Academic Medicine and Health Services Program (AMHSP)
+What is the Academic Medicine and Health Services Program (AMHSP)

-An AMHSP is a compensation model for physicians who teach, do research, have a leadership role and do clinical work at Alberta universities or medical facilities.
+The AMHSP is a compensation model for physicians who teach, do research, have a leadership role and do clinical work at Alberta universities or medical facilities.
 Learn more about AMHSP.

 The compensation model used for a clinical ARP can take several forms; three models are currently available.